 - Do a Pinterest craft together

 By ensuring you are spending time together as a family unit, you will be nourishing your child’s relationship with their parents and siblings.
-This particular parenting tip bring your family closer together and promote a spirit of fun, comfort, and connection in the household.
+This particular parenting tip brings your family closer together and promote a spirit of fun, comfort, and connection in the household.

 6) Nourish Health and Body